nsbgn/swayq/README.md

     exec i3jq -m layout/master-stack

-Please view the `builtin_*.jq` filters for detailed information on the available modules and the functions defined within.
+Please view the filters in [`builtin/`](./builtin/) for detailed information on the available modules and the functions defined within.

 [i3]: https://i3wm.org/